AsynqLab/asynq/README.md

 Asynq is a Go library for queueing tasks and processing them asynchronously with workers.
 It's backed by [Redis](https://redis.io/) and is designed to be scalable yet easy to get started.

-Highlevel overview of how Asynq works:
+High level overview of how Asynq works:

 - Client puts tasks on a queue
 - Server pulls tasks off queues and starts a worker goroutine for each task